mvdh7/PyCO2SYS/docs/index.md

         pip install git+https://github.com/mvdh7/PyCO2SYS@jax

-    This installs PyCO2SYS and its core requirements: JAX and NetworkX.
+    This installs PyCO2SYS and its core requirements ([JAX](https://jax.readthedocs.io/en/latest/index.html) and [NetworkX](https://networkx.org/)).
 If you wish to try out using PyCO2SYS with pandas and/or xarray, you'll need to install those into the environment separately.

 PyCO2SYS is a Python toolbox for solving the marine carbonate system and calculating related seawater properties.
 It was originally based on CO2SYS for MATLAB[^1].

 ## Installation

+!!! warning "Don't follow these instructions"

+    The installation instructions below are not yet active - see the box above if you're here to test PyCO2SYS!

 !!! tip "JAX double precision"

     On import, PyCO2SYS should automatically [set JAX in double precision mode](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#double-64bit-precision).
-However, it's possible that this won't always happen, which might affect the results.
-To be on the safe side, you could set the environment variable `JAX_ENABLE_X64=True` to enforce this behaviour, e.g.:
+However, it's possible that this won't always happen, which will adversely affect the results.
+If a warning about this appears when running code, or to be on the safe side, set the environment variable `JAX_ENABLE_X64=True` to enforce this behaviour, for example:

         conda env config vars set JAX_ENABLE_X64=True

 ### With pip